 Which school do you want to support?

-Summer has a very different meaning for middle-and upper-income students than for low-income students.
+Summer has a very different meaning for middle-and upper-income students than it does for low-income students.

 I remember my childhood summers as carefree.
 I spent endless hours at the pool, learning to swim.
 I devoured books from the library.
 My parents sometimes enrolled me in summer camps, some of which I liked.
 I don't remember studying, exactly, but my mother was at home, and she was a sneaky teacher.
 I suspect I was learning without noticing.

 For many families, summers are far from carefree.
-During the academic year, school is a place for learning, and more mundanely it's a safe place for kids to be five days a week.
+During the academic year, school is a safe place for kids to be five days a week.
 When school is out, families have to figure out where their kids can go, how to get them there, and how to feed them without the help of the school lunch program.
-Academic advancement isn't at the top of the list of priorities during the summer for most families.
+Academic advancement isn't necessarily at the top of the list of priorities during the summer.

 Learning is a cumulative process, like a rolling, growing snowball.
 Under the right conditions, learning sticks and kids grow academically.
 What they already understand serves as a base for what they learn next.
 Early learning sets the stage for kindergarten.
 Knowing letters sets the stage for reading words, then books.
 Learning English in school sets the stage for using it.

-Decades ago, education researchers documented that summers melt the snowball effect of learning.
+Decades ago, education researchers made the case that summers melt the snowball effect of learning.
 When students stop learning for the summer, they start forgetting.
-This summer learning loss effect is uneven, of course — some families can afford enriching opportunities for their children in the summer, but others can't.
+It makes sense that this summer learning loss effect is uneven, of course — some families can afford enriching opportunities for their children in the summer, but others can't.
 Summers contribute to the achievement gap between students from higher-wealth and lower-wealth families.

 The complicated history of summer vacation probably has more to do with the sweltering discomfort of a stuffy classroom than with the needs of the fields.